A System-Level Analysis of Conference Peer Review: Institutional Memory

+The definition of the tradeoff between conference quality and author welfare (QA-tradeoff) is analogous --- replacing review burden with author welfare in all relevant concepts --- while noting that higher author welfare is preferred, just as lower review burden is preferred.
+We then use \emph{QA dominance} to refer to the relationship between two policies when considering conference quality and author welfare.
+When the context is clear, we omit the QA or QB qualifiers.

 We first focus on the case of noiseless authors.
-Recall that in this setting, because the author will not update her belief about the paper's quality, she will either submit to the conference until the paper is accepted (or, in the case of limited submissions, until the paper may not be resubmitted any more), or immediately submit to the sure bet option.
-In turn, this allows us to obtain analytical expressions for the conference's quality and optimal strategy.
+Recall that in this setting, because the author will not update her belief about the paper's quality, she will either submit to the conference until the paper is accepted (or, in the case of limited submissions, until the paper may not be resubmitted anymore), or immediately take the side option.
+In turn, this allows us to analytically characterize the relationship between the author's submission equilibrium and the conference's acceptance policy.

-In this section, we focus on the \emph{resubmission gap}: the difference between the threshold the conference sets for acceptance and the actual threshold of accepted papers, taking into account the resubmission of previously rejected papers.
-An analysis of the resubmission gap is of interest in its own right (since it may crucially inform conference acceptance policies), and also serves as the foundation of our further investigation of tradeoffs in \cref{sec:continuous-tradeoffs}.